txstate-etc/txstate-utils/README.md

     * alternatively, use LRU or memcache to control memory usage
   * `staleseconds` - `freshseconds` should be longer than `average time between requests + average task completion time`
     * otherwise users will wait for responses and spikes will appear on your response time graph

+#### Alternate storage mechanisms
+The default is to store cached results in memory in the node process until they expire, and then free them for garbage collection after expiration.
+This works well in most cases and is the fastest option.
+There are other options for you though:

+* Memcache

+  If you have multiple instances of your application, the default storage mechansism will store a full cache copy in each instance.
+This can lead to different instances giving different answers at the same moment.
+If that would cause problems for your application, adding memcached to your ecosystem could help.
+Once you have memcached configured and running, use the client library from npm memcached or memcache-client.
+Simply import and construct your client instance and then pass it into the Cache constructor as the `storageClass` option.

+* LRU-Cache

+  If you're fine with one full cache copy per instance, but you're afraid of the memory usage getting out of hand, you can use LRU-Cache to set a maximum number of cache entries (or use a custom `sizeCalculation` if some entries are much larger than others).
+Similar to memcache, just import and prepare an LRU cache instance and pass it in as the `storageClass` option.

+  Note: if you use `sizeCalculation`, the object you're measuring will actually be stored underneath a `data` property, so do it like `new LRUCache({ maxSize: 200, sizeCalculation: ({ data }) => data.length })`

+* Any other JSON storage mechanism

+  Give the `storageClass` option an instance of a class that implements either `StorageEngine<T>` (for an asynchronous store like a database or redis) or `SyncStorageEngine<T>` (for an in-memory store that doesn't need promises).
+You just need to fill out the `get`, `set`, `del` and `clear` methods to wrap your store.
+Note that whatever storage mechanism you choose is responsible for its own cleanup after expiration.
+We do NOT call `del` when items expire, that's the storage mechanism's responsibility.
+We only call `del` when the user triggers an action that invalidates a record.